Someone 'Accidentally' Locked Away $300M Worth of Other People's Ethereum Funds - Slashdot

 To refund your account...
 Or wait....

 Monetary system or Ponzi scheme ?
-(Score:2)
+(Score:4, Insightful)

 So far the early adopters seem to be trying to make a fast buck on the ever increasing value of the system - which grows because new people enter it.
 Is this real growth or a ponzi scheme?